-The marine stewardship program at Iskul originated from a commitment to raise awareness about the significance of the marine environment, even though Iskul initially lacked expertise in this domain.
-To bridge this gap, collaboration was sought with a third-party marine expert, ReefCheck Malaysia.
-In the absence of specific marine modules, teachers utilized marine books from WWF and "Ensiklopedia Marin" for preliminary lessons divided into four main parts; Island Discovery, Sea Exploration, Marine Life Mapping and Global Oceans.
-In this program, Iskul students undergo various activities like engaging in many snorkelling excursions, capturing marine life through photographs and naming them in their native Bajau language.
-Three of our students have also proved their commitment and competence as they passed their Open Water Certification, allowing them to dive more often and learn more about the marine life
+Recognising the importance of marine conservation, Iskul partnered with ReefCheck Malaysia to develop a marine stewardship program, despite lacking initial expertise.
+At first, teachers utilised marine books from WWF and "Ensiklopedia Marin" for preliminary lessons divided into four main parts; Island Discovery, Sea Exploration, Marine Life Mapping and Global Oceans.
+Iskul students underwent various activities like snorkeling excursions, and capturing marine life through photographs and naming them in their native Bajau language.
+Three students even achieved Open Water Certification for deeper exploration.
+The program concluded with ReefCheck's "Pejuang Laut" modules, empowering students through action projects.

-Omadal Sea Map: Created by Kids for the Sea Students mapped the island's marine environment in their native Bajau language, titled "Omadal Sea Map: Created by Kids for the Sea"
+Omadal Sea Map: Created by Kids for the Sea

+Students mapped the island's marine environment in their native Bajau language, titled "Omadal Sea Map: Created by Kids for the Sea".

-Students documented marine life with photos and named them using Bajau language names during four snorkeling excursions.
-Then, our teacher, Jefry Musa, compiled the information into a Google Spreadsheet.
-Iskul volunteer Dr. Simon Soon from University Malaya mapped the students' outputs on Google My Map.
+Students documented marine life with photos and named them with Bajau language names over four snorkeling excursions.
+Our teacher, Jefry Musa, compiled the information into a Google Spreadsheet, and Iskul volunteer Dr. Simon Soon from University Malaya mapped the students' output on Google My Map.

-Iskul Students Influencing Responsible Waste Management in Their Households
+Iskul Students Influencing Responsible Waste Management in

+Their Households

-Historically, waste management for the Bajau Laut community in Omadal has been a concern, with trash often being carelessly thrown into the sea without awareness of the long-term impact.
-However, Iskul's students, equipped with knowledge about the importance of their ocean environment, hygiene, health, and responsibility, have emerged as changemakers, advocates, and influencers within their
+Historically, waste management for the Bajau Laut community in Omadal has been a concern; trash often carelessly thrown into the sea without awareness of the long-term impact.

+communities.

+However, Iskul's students-equipped with knowledge on the importance of their environment, hygiene, health, and responsibility-have emerged as changemakers, advocates, and influencers within their

 Iskul initiated the distribution of trash bins and bags to each household.
-Once filled, these bags are brought to the platform near Pondok Iskul, and every two weeks, Iskul then transport it by boats to Semporna town for proper disposal.
-Many students take the initiative to bring the trash bags from their homes to Iskul, where they weigh and oversee the responsible disposal process.
+Once filled, these bags are brought to the platform in Pondok Iskul, and every two weeks, Iskul then transports them by boat to Semporna town for proper disposal.
+Many students take on the responsibility of bringing trash bags from their homes to Iskul, where they weigh and oversee the disposal process.

-The graph indicates a significant increase in total trash disposal of over 1 tonnes of plastic waste after 18 months of this program, showcasing the growing awareness and commitment of each household, guided by their children at Iskul, toward responsible waste management.
-This program not only contributes to a cleaner and safer living environment but also moulds Iskul students into responsible leaders and advocates for sustainable practices.
-Digital Content Creator Program Video and Film Making Workshop The Content Creator Program at Iskul aims to empower participants with essential skills in video-making and visual storytelling.
-So, at the end of this program, students are equipped to create videos independently, telling their stories and narrating the experiences of their community to the world.
+The graph indicates a significant increase in trash disposal over the course of 18 months, showcasing growing awareness and commitment towards responsible waste management in households, guided by their children at Iskul.
+This program contributes to a cleaner and safer living environment while moulding Iskul students into leaders and advocates for sustainable practices.

+Digital Content Creator Program

+Video and Film Making Workshop

+The Content Creator Program at Iskul aims to empower participants with essential skills in video-making and visual storytelling.
+At the end of the program, students are equipped to create videos independently; telling their stories and narrating the experiences of their community to the world.
 The workshops, conducted by experienced professionals like Andy Chia, a filmmaker, focus on fostering creativity and providing practical knowledge in filmmaking.
 Participants, including both stateless and Malaysian community members, come together to learn, collaborate, and share their unique stories.

-Weekly Mentorship And Cortrols
+Weekly Mentorship